-The members of Team RWBY are still on separate paths.
-Ruby Rose is with Nora, Jaune, and Ren (Team RNJR) and her uncle Qrow as they reach Haven to ask for Professor Leonardo Lionheart’s help with protecting the kingdom’s relic, unaware that he has already been forced to join their enemy, Salem.
-Weiss Schnee has smuggled herself onto an airship to escape her homeland of Atlas.
+The Huntresses of Team RWBY are still on separate paths.
+Ruby Rose is with Nora Valkyrie, Jaune Arc, and Lie Ren (Team RNJR), along with her uncle Qrow Branwen as they reach Haven to ask for Professor Leonardo Lionheart’s assistance with protecting the kingdom’s relic—unaware that he has already been forced to betray them and side with the Salem, the master of the Creatures of Grimm.
+Weiss Schnee has smuggled herself onto an airship to escape the Kingdom of Atlas.
 Blake Belladonna is caught in the middle of White Fang trouble in her home village of Menagerie.
-Yang Xiao Long, having accustomed to her prosthetic arm, is about to leave home to search for her mother, Raven Branwen.
-Their individual paths are bringing them ever closer to a reunion, which must occur in time to stop Salem, Cinder Fall, Adam Taurus, and their accomplices from achieving their pursuits for power.
+Yang Xiao Long, having accustomed to her prosthetic arm, is about to leave home to search for Raven Branwen, her bandit mother and leader of the Branwen Tribe.
+The Huntresses’ individual paths are bringing them ever closer to a reunion, which must occur in time to stop Salem, Cinder Fall, Adam Taurus, and their accomplices from achieving their avaricious pursuits for power.

-A trademark of Rooster Teeth’s RWBY series is the idiosyncratic vibrancy infused into the characters and their interactions.
-However, this was substituted with a generally dark storyline for much of Volume 4.
+A trademark of the RWBY series is the idiosyncratic vibrancy infused into the characters and their interactions.
+However, this was substituted with a dark, foreboding atmosphere for much of Volume 4.
 I’m glad to say that some of the vibrancy rushes back into Volume 5 once Team RWBY begins to gradually get back together.
 Seriously, once that point arrives, it’s as if the lid has been taken off a cauldron of funny potion or hoopla gas or . . . well, whatever comedic magic brew you feel like conjuring up.
 And it takes no effort to appreciate the work that was put into the interplay between Yang and Raven as they argue over their conflicting perspectives of the world, feeling candid and real, never sinking into bouts of irksome whining or same-old, same-old mother-daughter disputes.

 Compared to previous volumes, very few newcomers join Volume 5‘s cast.
-There’s Vernal, the current Spring Maiden and a bandit in the Branwen tribe; and Leonardo Lionheart, a lion Faunus and the headmaster of Haven Academy, who had betrayed Ozpin’s Group by allowing Salem to pressure him into the role of an informant, as revealed at the end of Volume 4.
+There’s Vernal, the current Spring Maiden and a member of the Branwen tribe; and Leonardo Lionheart, a lion Faunus and the headmaster of Haven Academy, who had betrayed Ozpin’s Group by becoming an informant for Salem, as revealed at the end of Volume 4.
 The cast’s dramatic decrease in expansion is surprising, but it also gives a chance for us to focus on familiar faces.
-It’s great to see Yang get launched back into action, after her listless resting period in Volume 4.
-Weiss and Blake’s roles feel more vigorous as well.
-Arthur Watts and Hazel, two of Salem’s associates, are quite fleshed-out compared to the last volume — more for Hazel, due to a backstory that makes him a sympathetic antagonist.
-Watts, out of everyone in Salem’s inner circle, can be bland on one hand, but on the other hand he stands out for not losing grip on his sanity, anger, or greed.
-Tyrian, a primary antagonist in Volume 4, isn’t present as much here but still gets to show off his delightful psychopathy and his reverence of Salem.
-The continual involvement of the White Fang and its ilk — Adam, Ilia Amitola, and Corsac and Fennec Albain — hasn’t gotten old, even in the fifth volume.
+It’s great to see Yang launch back into action after her listless resting period in Volume 4.
+Weiss and Blake’s roles certainly feel more vigorous as well.

-The Grimm don’t receive as much attention as in past volumes, but it still expands with a couple new classes.
-The first is made up of Lancers, large wasps that shoot out their stingers.
+The Grimm don’t receive as much attention as in past volumes, but they still expand with a couple new classes.
+The first is made up of Lancers, giant wasps that shoot out their stingers like grappling hooks.
 The second is the jellyfish-like Seer, used by Salem for long-range communication with Lionheart, armed with barb-tipped tentacles for merciless strangulation.
 The wonderfully spectral design makes it compete with the Nuckelavee from Volume 4 for the spot as my favorite Grimm.

-With a satisfying final battle, a plot twist that leaves you slack-jawed, and a pointer before the credits as to where the heroes will advance next—and in spite of a post-credit scene that’s less intriguing than the ones in previous volumes—RWBY: Volume 5 will leave you on a high note, ready to leap into the next part of the adventure with everyone together once again.
+With a mostly satisfying climax battle, a plot twist that leaves you slack-jawed, and a pointer before the credits as to where the heroes will advance next—and in spite of a post-credit scene that’s much less intriguing than the ones in previous volumes—RWBY: Volume 5 will hopefully leave you on a high note, ready to leap into the next part of the adventure with the gang together once again.
 Just saying, I hope Team RWBY doesn’t split up again for a long, long time.